Playground is designed to check the validity of data and expressions you built.

 For example, the result of the expression that we've built in the previous section is going to look like this:

-If the Result section stays empty after you clicked the Evaluate button, please contact support.
+If the "Result" section stays empty after you click the "Evaluate" button, please contact support.

 Notice, that this section has the time mark as well, so you will know how long the expression was evaluated.